Domain size asymptotics for Markov logic networks: Markov logic networks versus the uniform distribution

 {\bf Proof.} The results of \cite{Gle} and \cite{KL} hold no matter if some relation symbols are always interpreted as irreflexive and symmetric relations, or not, so we need not worry about this.
-Suppose that $\varphi(\bar{x}) \in FO(\sigma)$ is satisfiable in a finite structure by an $l$-tuple of distinct elements.
+Let $\varphi(\bar{x}) \in FO(\sigma)$ be as assumed.
 By \cite{Gle} there is a quantifier-free $\psi(\bar{x}) \in FO(\sigma)$ such that if